dankamongmen/notcurses/USAGE.md

 A program wishing to use Notcurses will need to link it, ideally using the output of `pkg-config --libs notcurses`.
 It is advised to compile with the output of `pkg-config --cflags notcurses`.
-If using CMake, a support file is provided, and can be accessed as `Notcurses`.
+If using CMake, a support file is provided, and can be accessed as `notcurses`.

 Before calling into Notcurses—and usually as one of the first calls of the program—be sure to call `setlocale(3)` with an appropriate UTF-8 locale.
 It is